Let Them Eat Gluten Free Cake

 Traditional puff pastry is a laminated pastry in which a butter block is rolled and folded in the pastry several times to make very flaky layers.
 While I'm sure traditional puff would work beautifully in the gluten free world (see my gf croissants recipe for proof), it would take a lot more time.
 Often, in order to bake gluten free, we have to first make a component of it, like a flour blend.
 We have to literally MAKE flour!!

-So I decided to make things a whole lot easier by making a "rough puff.'
-This is when the butter is in smaller pieces within the dough, and the dough is folded and turned several times (laminated).
+So I decided to make things a whole lot easier by creating a "rough puff.'
+This is when the butter is in smaller (not too small) pieces within the dough, and the dough is folded and turned several times (laminated).
 All this means for us gluten free peeps is that we don't have to slave in the kitchen.
+And the results are spectacular (jazz hands and all!).

 The Ingredients Needed